-Céline Gittens Promoted to Principal at Birmingham Royal Ballet
+Céline Gittens is promoted to principal at Birmingham Royal Ballet

 Céline Gittens joined Birmingham Royal Ballet in 2006.
-She became First Artist in 2009, Soloist, 2011, and finally, prompted to Principal in July of 2016.
-In 2012, Gittens became the first black ballerina to dance the twin roles of Odette and Odile in Swan Lake in the United Kingdom.
+She became first artist in 2009, soloist in 2011, and, finally, was promoted to principal in July of 2016.
+In 2012, Gittens became the first Black ballerina to dance the twin roles of Odette and Odile in Swan Lake in the United Kingdom.

 Céline Gittens was born in Trinidad and grew up in Vancouver, Canada.
-She started her dance training at the age of three, under the guidance of her mother, Janet Gittens before joining the Vancouver Goh Ballet Academy in 2001.
-Gittens was awarded RAD Solo Seal, 2004, Gold Medal and Audience Award, Adeline Genée Awards, 2005; Finalist, Prix de Lausanne, 2006 the year she joined the Birmingham Royal Ballet, in Birmingham in the West Midlands There she was made first artist in 2009, soloist in 2011, first soloist in 2015, and principal in July 2016.
+She started her dance training at the age of three under the guidance of her mother, Janet Gittens, before joining the Vancouver Goh Ballet Academy in 2001.
+Gittens was awarded RAD Solo Seal in 2004, Gold Medal and Audience Award at the Adeline Genée Awards in 2005; and finalist at Prix de Lausanne in 2006 (the same year she joined the Birmingham Royal Ballet).
+While with the company, she was made first artist in 2009, soloist in 2011, first soloist in 2015, and principal in July 2016.
 She holds a Masters of Philosophy from University of Birmingham, 2012.

-Francesca Hayward Promoted to Principal at Royal Ballet
+Francesca Hayward is promoted to principal at Royal Ballet

-Francesca Hayward trained at The Royal Ballet School and graduated into the Company during the 2010/11 Season.
-Hawyard was promoted to First Artist in 2013, Soloist in 2014, First Soloist in 2015 and finally, Principal in 2016.
+Francesca Hayward trained at The Royal Ballet School and graduated into the company during the 2010/11 season.
+Hayward was promoted to first artist in 2013, soloist in 2014, first soloist in 2015, and finally, principal in 2016.
 In the same year, Hayward won the Grishko Award For Best Female Dancer at the Critics’ Circle National Dance Awards.